Alex Maskey

-Alex Maskey (born 8 January 1952) is an Irish politician who has been Speaker of the Northern Ireland Assembly since 2020 and was the first member of Sinn Féin to serve as Lord Mayor of Belfast from 2002 to 2003.
+Alex Maskey (born 8 January 1952) is an Irish former politician who served as Speaker of the Northern Ireland Assembly from 2020 to 2024 and was the first member of Sinn Féin to serve as Lord Mayor of Belfast from 2002 to 2003.
 He was Sinn Féin's longest sitting councillor, representing the Laganbank electoral area of Belfast.

 He was also an MLA for Belfast West for two periods, and also for Belfast South.
+He reportedly retired "from frontline politics" in early 2024.

 Early life

 Maskey was educated at St Malachy's College and at the Belfast Institute for Further and Higher Education and then worked in Belfast docks as a labourer and barman.
 He was a successful amateur boxer, having only lost 4 out of 75 fights.

 After the Troubles began in the late 1960s he became involved with the Provisional Irish Republican Army, and was interned twice in the 1970s.